k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

 ### Different types of data manipulations

-NTT -> Look at what needs to be considered to ensure that the LU data from external systems is processed efficiently:
+Look at what needs to be considered to ensure that the LU data from external systems is processed efficiently:

-NTT -> Questions for audience:
+Questions for audience:

 - What changes would I want to apply to the data?